Protect your iPhone from threats with free Avast Mobile Security

 If you’re experiencing high disk usage, a computer virus or other malware may be the reason.
 Thankfully, there are many free and powerful antivirus software options available to snuff out potential attacks.

-Avast Free Antivirus will comprehensively scan your system and eradicate threats to your hard disk — as well as the rest of your device.
+Avast One is a comprehensive cybersecurity solution that will scan your system and eradicate threats to your hard disk — as well as the rest of your device.
 And it’ll monitor your device 24/7 to detect and block future viruses and other threats.

 Junk files are temporary files that your computer creates when you perform a task, like browsing the internet or viewing an image.
 These files are used only once, and if left to accumulate, they quickly build up.
 They can slow your system, cause performance issues, and contribute to high disk usage.